-This course investigates the technologies behind games development including hardware (consoles, input devices) and software games engines.
-It also covers the mathematics and physics required to create believable agents, non-player characters (NPCs) and virtual worlds inside a computer game.
+This course investigates the technologies behind game development including hardware (consoles, input devices) and software game engines.
+It also covers the mathematics and physics required to create believable agents, non-player characters (NPCs), and virtual worlds inside a computer game.

 This equips you to play a valuable role as part of a games development team in the games industry and enables you to develop your own ideas into a marketable product.

 The course has the same foundations and principles of our main Computer Science Award, integrating computer language tools, techniques and methodologies.
 Additionally, we will prepare you with the key skills needed to keep abreast of future developments.

 Our course combines the core subjects of computer science with the opportunity to develop additional skills in the area of game development.